smittytone/PreviewMarkdown/README.md

 ## Known Issues

-1. Tables containing nested remote images may take an extended time to render while `NSAttributedString`’s WebKit-based HTML parser attempts to request the image.
+1. Tables containing nested remote images may take an extended time to render while `NSAttributedString`’s WebKit-based HTML parser attempts to request the image, which utimately fails.
+We are exploring mititgations.
+1. Tables are intermittently rendered with horizontal blanks in place of borders.
+Resizing the preview window fixes them (though may cause other horizontal lines to disappear).
 We are exploring mititgations.
 1. Users of Markdown editing tools like OneMarkdown and Marked may not see PreviewMarkdown-produced previews.
 This is because those apps claim ownership of key Markdown file UTIs which may cause Finder to pre-empt PreviewMarkdown.
 There is no workaround at this time.

 ## Source Code